C2DH/ranketwo/_assignments/wikipedia-historical-source/04-behind-scenes.en.md

 cover:
 documents:
 tags:
-outcomes:
-	- Understand how shared authority shapes the process and the evolution of historical narratives in Wikipedia
+outcomes: "Understand how shared authority shapes the process and the evolution of historical narratives in Wikipedia"
 order: 4
 ---
 (Text intro)